matrix-org/matrix-spec-proposals/proposals/2000-password-policies.md

 however some clients are already implementing their own passowrd complexity policy (Riot Web, for example, uses zxcvbn), and this solution would improve the compatibility of the proposed solution with existing software.

-Another point is that the localisation of the weak password message is here left to the server's responsibility.
-This is not optimal, and there's an argument for more detailed error codes (as opposed to a catch-all `M_WEAK_PASSWORD`).
-However, this isn't really feasible with the approach described in this proposal which allows for third-party solutions with their own criteria to evaluate a password's complexity.